fujunswufe/d3/lesson4/lesson4.md

 <div class="bar"></div>
 ```
 ####3.
 Create bar charts using d3.js
 1. Sample d3 code for bar charts.
 We could use the Chrome inspector to find that there are five bars, each of them generated from the ```dataset```.
-However, the below chunk of code will show nothing on the display of the webpage.
 ```HTML
 <!DOCTYPE html>
 <html lang="en">